nguyenhoanghai1605/MicrosoftCopilotChatCourse_Version2025/README.md

 ## Microsoft Copilot Chat Course Version 2025

+In order to support you in improving your work efficiency through the application of new technology.
+The IT Department respectfully invites you to participate in the course "Microsoft Copilot Chat" - a short, practical training program that will help you better understand how to use Copilot Chat to support your daily work.

+The course will provide useful knowledge such as:

+• Access and use Copilot Chat across platforms on web browsers and mobile devices.

+• How to interact effectively with Copilot Chat to search for information, process data, and support decision making.

+• Apply Copilot Chat in office tasks such as writing emails, creating reports, analyzing content, etc.

+• Tips and practices to optimize the experience of using Copilot Chat.

+Notes on use and reference materials about Copilot Chat.

 <img width="1920" height="1080" alt="Slide1" src="https://github.com/user-attachments/assets/ccb10370-0b8c-44ab-8750-7874fc6eaacd" />
 <img width="1920" height="1080" alt="Slide2" src="https://github.com/user-attachments/assets/6cfcb052-39f8-49e5-ad48-1ac0d0766ddb" />
 <img width="1920" height="1080" alt="Slide3" src="https://github.com/user-attachments/assets/4f55f374-acda-478f-85dc-c97808235c72" />